Debra Katz: Career

 After law school, Katz clerked for Judge William A. Bablitch on the Wisconsin Supreme Court and held a Women's Law and Public Policy Fellowship at Georgetown University Law Center.

 Notable clients

-Former Washington Football Team Employees
+Former Washington Commanders employees

 Alongside Lisa Banks, Katz represents 40 former employees of the Washington Commanders.
 The clients accused the organization of fostering a toxic and abusive work environment for years, in which women were frequently subjected to sexual harassment.
 After these allegations were reported on by the Washington Post, the team hired an outside law firm to conduct an independent investigation, which was later taken over by the NFL.
 The team was fined $10 million after the investigation was completed, but the full results have not been made public.
 Katz and Banks have been vocal critics of the NFL and its Commissioner Roger Goodell for their refusal to release the investigative report.
+In April 2023, these allegations, and the subsequent investigation, ultimately led to the sale of the team.